 - 15.1 The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism. - The School aims to build pupils' resilience to radicalisation by promoting Fundamental British Values and enabling them to challenge extremist views.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
-The School is committed to providing a safe space in which children, young people and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments. - 15.3 The School has adopted the government's definitions for the purposes of compliance with the Prevent duty: - Extremism: "the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - 1. negate or destroy the fundamental rights and freedoms of others - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2)." - 15.5 Radicalisation: "the process by which a person comes to support terrorism and forms of extremist ideologies associated with terrorist groups."
+The School is committed to providing a safe space in which children, young people and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments. - 15.3 The School has adopted the government's definitions for the purposes of compliance with the Prevent duty: - 15.4 Extremism: "vocal or active opposition to Fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas." - 15.5 Radicalisation: "the process by which a person comes to support terrorism and forms of extremist ideologies associated with terrorist groups."